luismiguelcasadodiaz/42Barcelona_ciber_inquisitor/README.md

 In this exercise, the subject establishes that inquisitor.py receives four parameters (IP-src, MAC-src,IP-target,MAC-target) meaning that the script does not need to discover data from the server or the victim broadcasting ARP Requests.

-It si good to remenber that the ARP protocol is a Layer-2 /Network Layer protocol.
+It is good to remember that the ARP protocol is a Layer-2 /Network Layer protocol.

-Inquisitor only has to send forged ARP reply packages Sniff traffic between server and victim filtering FTP Packets Restablish ARP tables status
+Inquisitor only has to send forged ARP reply packages Sniff traffic between server and victim filtering FTP Packets Reestablish ARP tables status

 # ARP Reply packet

 Please read the code inside  the script to see how i created chunks of bytearray.
-ARP_reply is the payload of an ether packet sent with Socket module.
+ARP_reply is the payload of an ether packet sent with the Socket module.

 ```